This typo gave me some laugh.

 Enjoy!

-Post updated on February 1st, 2012th to reflect latest updates.
+Post updated on November 12th, 2012th to reflect latest updates.

 Last time we went through steps needed for setting up apache.
 Now we will set up PHP.
 I encourage you to read the article on multiple PHP versions, which takes use of PHPFarm that makes things a lot easier.
 Plus you get to have multiple PHP versions installed.